 Before delving into the nitty-gritty of how to start and grow a flourishing real estate business, it's imperative to understand the different types of real estate.

-Each category presents its own unique opportunities and challenges, so having a clear understanding of these types can help guide your business strategy and decisions.
+Each category presents its unique opportunities and challenges, so having a clear understanding of these types can help guide your business strategy and decisions.

 Real estate can be broadly divided into four main types: Residential, Commercial, Industrial, and Land.